 She has been an invited speaker at Brown University (USA), European Geopolitics Forum (Brussels), The World Bank (USA), United Nations Foundation (USA), Armenian Business Network (USA), among others.

-Head of the Committee of Real Estate Cadastre
+Committee of Real Estate Cadastre of RA

 Sarhat Petrosyan was appointed head of the Real Estate Cadastre Committee according to the decision of the Armenian government on August 09, 2018.
 Sarhat Petrosyan is the founder and director of urbanlab founded in 2012.
 Urbanlab (sometimes also urbanlab_am and/or urbanlab.am) is a Yerevan-based independent urban think-do-share lab, aimed to promote democratization of urban landscape toward sustainable development in its broader understanding.
 Sarhat Petrosyan holds M.S. in Architecture and Ph.D. in Urban Planning from National University of Architecture and Construction of Armenia.
 During 2004-2017 he worked as an Associate Professor at the Chair of Urban Planning of the same university.
 His fields of interest are urban design qualities and policies on urban development.